-Further, through the Shiseido Camellia Fund *5, we support WWF*6 Japan’s activities in Indonesia.
-By training local farmers on environmentally friendly production methods and workplace safety, and by supporting the establishment of producer associations, WWF Japan is helping smallholder farmers acquire RSPO certification and improve their livelihoods.
-In 2022, we purchased RSPO credits sold by RSPO-certified small-scale farmers.
+Further, through the Shiseido Camellia Fund*5, we support WF Japan’s activities in Indonesia.
+By training local farmers on environmentally friendly production methods and workplace safety, and by supporting the establishment of producer associations, WWF*6 Japan is helping smallholder farmers acquire RSPO certification and improve their livelihoods.
+We purchased RSPO credits sold by RSPO-certified small-scale farmers.
 In doing so, we promoted sustainable procurement in response to environmental and social challenges.

 RSPO, Jonathan Perugia